Form a Series LLC in Illinois

 Step 2: Appoint a registered agent

 Designate your registered agent.
-Illinois requires every LLC to appoint a registered agent, an individual or business entity that accepts service of process and important state communications on your behalf.
+Illinois requires every LLC to appoint a registered agent (For more information, please see our what is a registered agent page), an individual or business entity that accepts service of process and important state communications on your behalf.
 Generally, we recommend appointing someone to fill this role.
 That’s because the agent must be available at their listed address during all regular business hours.

 Technically, an agent representing a series LLC is only representing a single legal entity.
 But you should let them know that you’re a series; some agents have different fees for these entity types.
 If you’re not sure who to appoint, our registered agent services can fill this role for you easily.